mddazure/aviatrix-lab/README.md

 Clone the  GitHub repository:
 `git clone https://github.com/mddazure/aviatrix-lab`

+### Controller and CoPilot
-First deploy Controller and Copilot.
+First deploy Controller and CoPilot.
 These are placed in a separate isolated VNET.
 Change directory:

  `cd aviatrix-lab/controller`